Brant: The West Coast Party Goose

 Washington Department of Fish & Wildlife

-On a smaller-scale, certain regions have taken the liberty to apply more serious conservation status to their brant species.
-The Washington Department of Fish & Wildlife has deemed the local brant subspecies, Western High Artic, a “Species of Greatest Conservation Concern” and has increased the regulations on hunting the species as well as restricted hunting in zones of high migratory traffic (Washington Department of Fish & Wildlife, 2024)
+On a smaller-scale, certain regions have taken the liberty to apply more serious conservation statuses to their Brant species.
+The Washington Department of Fish & Wildlife has deemed the local Brant subspecies, Western High Artic, a “Species of Greatest Conservation Concern” and has increased the regulations on hunting the species as well as restricted hunting in zones of high migratory traffic (Washington Department of Fish & Wildlife, 2024)

 The Party of the Year